shrihari-prakash/liquid/README.md

 ![Liquid Login Page](images/liquid-customizations.png)
 * **OAuth Based Authentication:** Secure and seamless authentication based on a battle tested OAuth core powered by [node-oauth2-server](https://github.com/node-oauth/node-oauth2-server) from [@node-oauth](https://github.com/node-oauth).
 * **Social Features:** Liquid is more than just an authentication screen.
 Liquid comes with out of the box support for social features like follow - unfollow, private accounts and blocking.
-* **Admin APIs:** Support for elevated administrative APIs that let you effectively manage users by editing profile informations, banning and restricting accounts when necessary.
+* **Admin APIs:** Support for elevated administrative APIs that let you effectively manage users by editing profile information, banning and restricting accounts when necessary.
 * **Profile Pictures:** Provide users with the option to personalize their profiles with profile pictures.
 * **Microservice Integration:** Seamlessly integrate Liquid into your project, allowing other microservices to utilize its robust authentication and user management capabilities.
 * **Advanced Scope Management:** Granular access control to APIs through Liquid's sophisticated scope management solution.
 Liquid also lets you add your own scopes into it so you can also use scopes in your other microservices.